mivhvl/HAR_signals/README.md

 The Inertial Sensor Signals Processing
 </h1>

-- this project is based on [*Smartphone-Based Recognition of Human Activities and Postural Transitions Data Set*](http://archive.ics.uci.edu/ml/datasets/smartphone-based+recognition+of+human+activities+and+postural+transitions) :point_left: all descriptions are here
+- this project is based on [*Smartphone-Based Recognition of Human Activities and Postural Transitions Data Set*](http://archive.ics.uci.edu/ml/datasets/smartphone-based+recognition+of+human+activities+and+postural+transitions)
 - includes the use of csv files, data processing algorithms, windowing, time and frequency signals, data visualisation
 - final data is ready to use in *Neural Network Models*
 - the project is focused on the classification of 6 activities: 3 dynamic like walking, walking upstairs, walking downstairs, and 3 static like standing, sitting, laying